Kotlin/KEEP/proposals/stdlib/result.md

 fun findUserByName(name: String): FindUserResult
 ```

-> This is one of the reasons that `SuccessOrFailure` was not named `Result`.
-That is, to prevent its abuse
-  as a "universal result class" and to encourage declaration of more domain-specific and more explanatory
-  result classes.

 _Exceptions_ in Kotlin are designed for the failures that usually do not require local handling at each call site.
 This includes several broad areas &mdash; logic and programming errors like index bounds problems and various checks
 for internal invariants and preconditions, environment problems, out of memory conditions, etc.